thedynamiclinker/sudocode/root/bin/sleep.md

 1: Started a group!
 If they can do it, why can't we?

-0: _(Smiling)_ Y'know you sound like me when I was you---
+0: _(Smiling)_ Y'know you sound like me when I was you一

-1: Yes yes Zero now stop talking and let's so it.
+1: Yes yes Zero now stop talking and let's do it.

 ---